 Local Meetings in the Birmingham AreaGet The Resources You Need Locally To Deal With The Changing Attitudes Of Your Child

 The general response to youthful rebellion, especially alcohol and drug use, is counseling, rehabilitation, or juvenile lockup.
-The results of these efforts have been disappointing, at best.
-Safe Harbor’s program addresses the home environment, working with both the teen and parent in order to reverse the tide toward destruction of home and family.
+The results of these efforts are often disappointing.
+With proven success, Safe Harbor’s local Refuge Program addresses the home environment, working with both the teen and parent in order to reverse the tide toward destruction of home and family.

 After an initial consultation, families are invited to attend a local Refuge site.
 Refuge sites host 12 week sessions which run concurrently throughout the year.
 During these sessions support is available to help teens gain self-respect, acceptance, and security.
 The sessions also guide parents in better assessment and control of their respective situations.